workwithabby/BiBi-Workspace/README.md

 # 📘 BiBi Workspace

-A modern React productivity dashboard for students and creators.
-BiBi Workspace combines course management, note-taking, planning, timetable scheduling, file tracking, and cloud synchronization in one polished app.
+BiBi Workspace is a course management, note-taking, planning, timetable scheduling, file tracking, and cloud synchronization in one polished website appication.

 ## 👩‍💻 Developed by